 I know, winter is still three weeks away, and anyway I took these pictures the last week of November.
-Also, the aftcast of the weather conditions when I took most of these pictures, (I wonder if I made that word up) were sunny although chilly, which is more in line with fall.
+Also, the aftcast of the weather conditions when I took most of these pictures, (I wonder if I made that word up) was sunny although chilly, which is more in line with fall.
 After I took my pictures, real winter weather did slam in hard by the end of November.
 Anyway, when I was 15 I fell in love with San Francisco, and the first two places I came to know well were Chinatown and Fisherman’s Wharf.
 They were both places of adventure at that age.
 At Fisherman’s Wharf my buddies and I would sometimes sit by the Bay smoking cigarettes we’d swiped from our parents, and watch ships coming in and going out of the Bay, from and to faraway places we said we’d visit someday and haven’t yet.
 I sometimes still get that long-ago feeling walking around Fisherman’s Wharf that I did when I was 15.

 Jefferson and Taylor Streets looking north, probably the most recognizable view of Fisherman’s Wharf and one of the most photographed intersections in the city: The vintage picture is from 1953.
 (San Francisco Pictures blog)